Christopher P. Stief

-Chris represents employers in a full range of labor and employment matters, including a national and international practice focusing on restrictive covenant and trade secrets issues.
-His practice includes litigating and advising companies on issues relating to covenants not to compete, non-solicitation and non-disclosure agreements, unfair competition, employee raiding and team moves, trade secrets, duty of loyalty, the U.S. Computer Fraud & Abuse Act (CFAA), and various state trade secrets and unfair competition statutes.
+Chris represents employers in labor and employment matters, with a nationwide and international practice focusing on restrictive covenant and trade secrets issues.
+His practice includes litigating and advising companies on matters relating to covenants not to compete, non-solicitation and non-disclosure agreements, unfair competition, employee raiding and team moves, trade secrets, duty of loyalty, the U.S. Defend Trade Secrets Act (DTSA), the U.S. Computer Fraud & Abuse Act (CFAA), and various state trade secrets and unfair competition statutes.
 He has a particular focus on advising and providing representation on restrictive covenant issues for companies that have a multi-state or multinational workforce, and a consequent need to interpret and account for the varying laws of diverse jurisdictions.
-There are three main segments to Chris’s practice:
+There are four main segments to Chris’s practice:

-2. Strategic Planning, Advice & Counseling on Employee Transitions: Chris spends a good deal of time engaged in strategic planning with companies about potential recruits or upcoming employee transitions.
+2. Employee Transitions -- Strategic Planning, Advice & Counseling: Chris spends a good deal of time engaged in strategic planning with companies about potential recruits or upcoming employee transitions.
 This includes risk assessment of prospective recruiting ventures, as well as the formulation of strategic options to address or minimize legal risks while preserving the value of a hiring and expansion opportunity.
-Chris has provided counseling, advice and risk assessment relating to hundreds of employee transitions throughout the United States.
+Chris has provided counseling, advice and risk assessment relating to multiple hundreds of employee transitions throughout the United States.

-Chris is "AV" Peer Review Rated by Martindale-Hubbell, was ranked as a Notable Practitioner in Pennsylvania by Chambers USA in 2015 and 2016, and has been selected for inclusion in Who's Who Legal USA – Management Labour & Employment by the researchers at the International Who's Who publication.
-In 2016, he was listed as a Pennsylvania Super Lawyer.
-Chris is a past Co-Chair of the Philadelphia Bar Association Labor & Employment Law Committee and presently serves as Co-Chair of the Delaware County Bar Association Labor & Employment Law Committee.
-In addition, Chris was recently appointed to the Board of Directors of the International Employers Forum, a non-profit organization with chapters in the U.S. and Europe dedicated to providing education and networking opportunities for legal and human resources professionals whose organizations employ workers globally.
-He is a founder and co-leader of the Fisher Phillips Financial Services Recruitment Litigation Conference, a participatory conference focusing on issues relevant to restrictive covenant and related litigation among broker-dealers, private wealth management firms, Registered Investment Advisors (RIA), private banks and insurance carrier distribution networks and agencies.
-Topics addressed range from raiding to FINRA and SEC regulations, and application of the Protocol for Broker Recruiting.
+Chris is "AV" Peer Review Rated by Martindale-Hubbell, was ranked as a Notable Practitioner in Pennsylvania by Chambers USA in 2015-2017, and has been selected for inclusion in Who's Who Legal USA – Management Labour & Employment by the researchers at the International Who's Who publication.
+In 2017 and various prior years, he was listed as a Pennsylvania Super Lawyer.
+Chris is a past Co-Chair of both the Philadelphia Bar Association and the Delaware County Bar Association Labor & Employment Law Committee.
+Chris serves on the Board of Directors of the International Employers Forum, a non-profit organization with chapters in the U.S. and Europe dedicated to providing education and networking opportunities for legal and human resources professionals whose organizations employ workers globally.
+He is a founder and co-leader of the Fisher Phillips Financial Services Recruitment Litigation Conference, a well-established participatory conference focusing on issues relevant to restrictive covenant litigation among broker-dealers, private wealth management firms, Registered Investment Advisors (RIA), private banks and insurance carrier distribution networks and agencies.
+Conferences have been held since 2003, and topics addressed have ranged from raiding to FINRA and SEC regulations, and application of the Protocol for Broker Recruiting.

 Honors & Leadership